 The government-wide financial statements provide readers with a broad overview of the Township's finances, in a matter similar to a private-sector business.
-The government wide financial statements can be found on pages 4 - 5 of this report.
+The government wide financial statements can be found on pages 3 - 4 of this report.

-(See independent auditor's report.)
-MD&A 1 The Statement of Net Position reports information on all of the Township's assets with deferred outflows and liabilities with deferred inflows, with the difference between the two reported as net position.
-Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the township is improving or deteriorating.
+The Statement of Net Position reports information on all of the Township's assets with deferred outflows and liabilities with deferred inflows, with the difference between the two reported as net position.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Township is improving or deteriorating.
 Consideration of other non-financial factors, such as changes in the Township's property tax base is necessary to assess the overall health of the Township.

-The Statement of Activities presents information showing how the Township's net position changed during the fiscal year ending March 31, 2019.
+The Statement of Activities presents information showing how the Township's net position changed during the fiscal year ending March 31, 2020.
 All changes in net position are reported as soon as the underlying event that causes the change occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g., uncollected taxes).